-"Incidental detections" consist of documented fisher sightings within the sample unit, but not at the camera trap.
+We have also recorded "incidental detections" that consist of documented fisher sightings within the sample unit, but not at the camera trap.

 There were relatively few detections overall, with presence established in 15 sample units.
 There were 118 sample units completed during the initial five year survey, at a rate of 70 camera nights per unit (2 cameras per unit), for a total of 6,370 sample nights.
 Survey unit 118 could not be done as the PALCO property in that unit was sold prior to the survey.
 The 15 detections from 118 sample units resulted in a detection rate of 0.13.
 Thus, fisher may be well distributed spatially on HRC lands, but may occur in relatively low numbers based on the sample results.